 How to Update Your PHP Version in WordPress

-If you’ve followed along so far, you’ll be at a screen noting your current PHP version, with a few other options.
+If you’ve followed along, you’ll be at a screen noting your current PHP version, with a few other options.
 If not, you’ll need to access the screen that tells you your current PHP version.
-This should also offer some choices of version to update to.
+This should also offer some choices of the version to update.

 Lots of hosts have different options to choose from here.
 Still, the core functionality – updating your PHP version – will be in place.

-If the host is super-conscious about security, there will be a small subset of PHP version to choose from:
+If the host is super-conscious about security, there will be a small subset of PHP versions to choose from:

-These will be based on what the host supports, and what it deems to be stable.
-There may also be some ‘bleeding edge’ versions of PHP depending on your host.
-This means you’ll have early access versions of PHP, but for most sites they’re not to be used.
+These will be based on what the host supports and what it deems stable.
+Depending on your host, there may also be some ‘bleeding edge’ versions of PHP.
+This means you’ll have early access versions of PHP, but they won’t be used for most sites.

 Our advice is to check the documentation, blog posts, and newsletters you’ve seen to determine what version of PHP you should upgrade to.
-If you’re still struggling, your host will be able to assist through its support channels.
+If you struggle, your host can assist you through its support channels.

 To carry out the update, click the relevant button.
 It could be Change PHP Version, Update, Okay, or another affirmation.
-Regardless, you’ll often find updating your PHP version takes a button click.
+Regardless, updating your PHP version often takes a button click.

 Wrapping Up

-You get lots of notifications when WordPress elements such as its core files, themes, and plugins need an upgrade.
-When it comes to PHP though, you might not have the same help.
-This is because PHP is more of a deliberate task to carry out for a site owner.
-Hosts will often automate the update for you, based on its own judgement on security and stability.
+You get many notifications when WordPress elements, such as core files, themes, and plugins, need an upgrade.
+However, you might not have the same help with PHP.
+This is because PHP is more deliberate for a site owner.
+Hosts will often automate updates for you based on their judgment on security and stability.

-Still, you can do this yourself, and the good news is it’s simple.
-Most hosts will offer a dedicated screen, which lets you select a new PHP version, and it takes one click to upgrade.
+Still, you can do this yourself; the good news is that it’s simple.
+Most hosts offer a dedicated screen that lets you select a new PHP version, which takes one click to upgrade.

 Do you need to upgrade your PHP version, and will this post help you?
 Let us know your thoughts in the comments section below!